 - Stories to Play With: Kids' Tales Told with Puppets, Paper, Toys, and Imagination by Hiroko Fujita, adapted & edited by Fran Stallings.
 Little Rock AR: August House, 1999.
 ISBN 0-87483-553-4.
 A valuable handbook for folks who work with smallfry or ESL kids, or who train beginning tellers.
 Please order from publisher.

 (You can mailorder some of these books from Fran.)

 Fran has contributed stories to the following collections:

-- "Stories from the Earthteller," a regular column in publications of the Oklahoma Association for Environmental Education: The Environmentor from 2003 to 2006, and the OKAEE News from 2008 on.
+- "Stories from the Earthteller," a regular column in The Environmentor, a digital newsletter of the Oklahoma Association for Environmental Education, published by Oklahoma City University.
 The columns are reprinted HERE

 - "Orosu" Fran edited the translation of this long, poignant, romantic Japanese tale for the Spirit of Trees website.